NateAustin/fmod-jni/README.md

 The goal of this project is to make the FMOD Studio audio engine available to Java code.
 This project is in support of my indie game, Legacy (http://yonderinglands.blogspot.com/) but you are welcome to use it for whatever, or suggest improvements.
 Legacy is under active development and I expect this API to expand and harden over time to meet the audio needs of the game.

+The intention is to support the FMOD Studio workflow where an audio designer works on a project in FMOD studio, and a game programmer works in Java, loading banks, calling events, setting parameters etc. for the FMOD project to consume.
+So the portion of the API that's concerned with that workflow will be my top priority.

 ##About FMOD
 FMOD Studio is a 3D audio engine and designer tool for games.